dimak01/sharp-bridge/Docs/ConsoleUIModesDesign.md

   - Implementation: rename `ConsoleRenderer` → `MainStatusRenderer`
   - Interface: implements both `IMainStatusRenderer` and `IConsoleModeRenderer`
   - Behavior: builds lines from service stats and writes via `IConsole`, as today
-  - ToggleAction: none (default mode)
+  - ToggleAction: implementation-defined (manager may return to Main when toggling an active mode)
-  - EditorTarget: `TransformationConfig`
-  - PreferredUpdateInterval: ~100 ms

 - System Help Mode
   - Implementation: extend existing `SystemHelpRenderer` to implement `IConsoleModeRenderer`
   - Behavior: renders configuration and shortcuts; writes directly to console (string build + single write is fine)
   - Remove embedded Network Troubleshooting from help (moved to Network Status Mode)
   - ToggleAction: `ShowSystemHelp`
-  - EditorTarget: `ApplicationConfig`
-  - PreferredUpdateInterval: larger (e.g., 1–2 s) or on-demand since content is static

 - Network Status Mode (New)
   - Implementation: new `NetworkStatusRenderer`
   - Behavior: periodically fetches network status via `IPortStatusMonitorService`; formats via `INetworkStatusFormatter`; outputs to console
   - Caches last snapshot; non-blocking updates
   - ToggleAction: `ShowNetworkStatus`
-  - EditorTarget: `ApplicationConfig`
-  - PreferredUpdateInterval: ~1–2 s

 ### Open in Editor Behavior

-- While in Main: open Transformation config
+- While in Main: renderer opens Transformation config
-- While in System Help or Network Status: open Application config
+- While in System Help or Network Status: renderer opens Application config
-- The mode manager exposes `CurrentEditorTarget` so `ApplicationOrchestrator` can delegate without knowing active mode details
+- The mode manager forwards the request; it does not decide which file to open

 ## Flow & Lifecycle